mailcow/mailcow-dockerized-docs/docs/prerequisite/prerequisite-system.en.md

 netstat -tulpn | grep -E -w '25|80|110|143|443|465|587|993|995|4190'
 ```

-!!! warning
+!!! danger
-    There are several problems with running mailcow on a firewalld/ufw enabled system.
-You should disable it (if possible) and move your ruleset to the DOCKER-USER chain, which is not cleared by a Docker service restart, instead.
-See [this (blog.donnex.net)](https://blog.donnex.net/docker-and-iptables-filtering/) or [this (unrouted.io)](https://unrouted.io/2017/08/15/docker-firewall/) guide for information about how to use iptables-persistent with the DOCKER-USER chain.
+    There are several problems with running mailcow on a firewalld/ufw enabled system. <br>
+	You should disable it (if possible) and move your ruleset to the DOCKER-USER chain, which is not cleared by a Docker service restart, instead. <br>
+	See [this (blog.donnex.net)](https://blog.donnex.net/docker-and-iptables-filtering/) or [this (unrouted.io)](https://unrouted.io/2017/08/15/docker-firewall/) guide for information about how to use iptables-persistent with the DOCKER-USER chain.<br>
-    As mailcow runs dockerized, INPUT rules have no effect on restricting access to mailcow.
-Use the FORWARD chain instead.
+    As mailcow runs dockerized, INPUT rules have no effect on restricting access to mailcow. <br>
+	Use the FORWARD chain instead.<br>

 If this command returns any results please remove or stop the application running on that port.
 You may also adjust mailcows ports via the `mailcow.conf` configuration file.